Discover Major Findings Relating to Smoking in Wales

 Summary I

-Use of Juul and heated tobacco products is rare
+Use of heated tobacco products is rare

-Around half of all EC users are dual users (also smoke)
+Around 30-50% of vapers are dual users (also smoke)

 Summary II

-The majority of e-cigarettes used contain nicotine
+The majority of vapes used contain nicotine

 Summary III

-Approximately 1 in 4 smokers use e-cigarettes
+Approximately 1 in 3 smokers use vapes

-E-cigarettes are the most popular aid used in a smoking quit attempt
+Vapes are the most popular aid used in a smoking quit attempt

 Summary IV